sous-chefs/docker/README.md

   `192.168.0.1`
 - `ip_range` - Specify a range of IPs to allocate for containers.
 Ex:
   `192.168.1.0/24`
+- `enable_ipv6` - Enable IPv6 on the network.
+Ex: true
 - `aux_address` - Auxillary addresses for the network.
 Ex:
   `['a=192.168.1.5', 'b=192.168.1.6']`
 - `container` - Container-id/name to be connected/disconnected to/from